 My husband and I bet on the decision Hayley would make about giving Christian the £5,000 he had asked for.
 He said that, knowing Christian was manipulating, threatening and bribing her for it, she wouldn’t give him the money.
 I said that, knowing he was manipulating, threatening and bribing her, she would give it to him.

-If she said no, she’d still know the manipulation he had attempted and she would have to hear the words she feared he’d say; you owe me this, you were never there for me, you can’t be a father to me and you’re certainly not my mother.
+If she said no, she’d still know the manipulation he had attempted.
+She would have to hear the words she feared he’d say; you owe me this, you were never there for me, you can’t be a father to me and you’re certainly not my mother.
 Those words plus the knowledge of his manipulation would live in her mind forever.
 Why run that risk?
 Justify the money as an inheritance to your child, whether deserved or not, think about your own feelings of guilt toward him, and move on – lalalala I can’t hear you say nasty things about me.

 But Christian turned nasty even before she had told him yes or no about the money.
 I wanted to change my betting position.
-When he started the accusations of ‘you owe me’ and the like, I thought she’d say (as I think I then would have) sorry, changed my mind due to having to listen to your vitriol.
+When he started the ‘you owe me’ accusations, I thought she’d say, sorry, changed my mind due to having to listen to your vitriol.
+I would have.
 But she is a better person than I.

 Despite the figurative slap in the face he gave her, she took out her chequebook and asked “are you sure that’s enough”.
 I think church-going young Sophie could learn some lessons in true Christian behaviour from non-religious Hayley.
 She understands what turn the other cheek means.